More and more, customers today expect highly personalized shopping experiences. According to one survey by Evergage, 88%

 Here’s another common misconception creating mismatched online experiences.
-Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
+Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click landing page. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
 Not only that, but dynamic text insertion allows visitors to input URL parameters into a post-click landing page, like name and location.
 Then, A/B testing tools help marketers create even more targeted versions of their pages that perfect the approach to converting each audience segment.

-Marketers don’t have the tools to optimize the post-click experience.
+Marketers don’t have the tools to optimize the post-click landing page.

 Without the right tools, personalizing the post-click landing page is nearly impossible.
 More than the change in the way advertising is done, the change in technology has been the major driver post-click personalization.